gfidelisp/gfidelisp/README.md

 #### Research and Development Engineer at [Polo](https://polo.ufsc.br/en/index.html).

-- I’m currently working on designing and building innovative thermal systems.
+- I’m currently working on designing and building innovative thermal systems, such as [magnetic refrigerators](https://www.youtube.com/watch?v=5lVMstvAjgk).

 - I’m looking to collaborate on the application of machine and deep learning for modeling and optimization.